Dean Smith: Early years in basketball coaching

-Smith was commissioned as a second lieutenant on June 7, 1954, in the United States Air Force and was stationed at Fürstenfeldbruck Air Base in Germany where he was on a team that won the Air Force championship for Europe.
+Smith was commissioned as a second lieutenant on June 7, 1954, in the U.S. Air Force and was stationed at Fürstenfeldbruck Air Base in Germany where he was on a team that won the Air Force championship for Europe.
 He later worked as a head coach of United States Air Force Academy's baseball and golf teams.
 Yet, Smith's big break would come in the United States.
 In 1958, North Carolina coach Frank McGuire asked Smith to join his staff as an assistant coach.
 Smith served under McGuire for three years until 1961, when McGuire was forced to resign by Chancellor William Aycock in the wake of a major recruiting scandal, and consequently, an NCAA mandated probation.

 Years later, Aycock recalled that McGuire came to his office on a Saturday and told him he was resigning.
 Smith was waiting in McGuire's car outside South Building (UNC's main administration building), so Aycock called him in and asked him if he wanted to take over as head coach.
 Smith accepted, and the hiring was formally announced the following Monday.
 When Aycock named Smith as head coach, he told the 30-year-old Smith that wins and losses didn't matter as much as running a clean program and representing the university well.

 The Atlantic Coast Conference (ACC) had canceled the Dixie Classic, an annual basketball tournament in Raleigh, North Carolina, due to a national point-shaving scandal including a North Carolina player (Lou Brown).
 As a result of the scandal, North Carolina de-emphasized basketball by cutting their regular-season schedule.
 In Smith's first season, North Carolina played only 17 games and went 8–9.
 This was the only losing season he endured during his career.
 In 1965, he was famously hanged in effigy on the university campus following a disappointing loss to Wake Forest.
 After that game, UNC would win nine of their last eleven games, and Smith would subsequently go on to turn the program into a consistent success.
-From 1965 to 1966 onward, Smith's teams never finished worse than tied for third in the ACC.
+From 1965 onward, Smith's teams never finished worse than tied for third in the ACC.
 For the first 21 of those years, they did not finish worse than a tie for second.
 By comparison, during that time the ACC's other charter members each finished last at least once.

 Smith's first major successes came in the late 1960s, when his teams won consecutive regular-season and ACC tournament championships, and went to three straight Final Fours, going all the way to the national championship game in 1968.
 They would appear in either the NCAA or NIT in every one of Smith's final 31 years in Chapel Hill.
 However, this run occurred in the middle of UCLA's stretch of 10 titles in 12 years, and in fact Smith lost to UCLA's John Wooden in the 1968 title game.